daneroo/phac-epi-garden/README.md

 ## TODO

+- [ ] build and run locally
 - [ ] create git repo
+  - setup turbo token for ci
 - [ ] rename and deploy `apps/nextjs` to vercel
+  - [ ] deploy with planetscale or neon
 - [ ] seed database based on epi_center

 ## Usage